How-to

 Deploying a new Kubernetes cluster on your AWS account could take up to 15 mins.

 4.2.
-Connect an existing cluster
+Connect an Existing Cluster

 In Microtica you can also connect an existing Kubernetes Cluster that you have and deploy your applications there.
 You can connect Kubernetes clusters running on basically any cloud provider or on-premise.
 By connecting a cluster you can use the full capabilities of Microtica’s Kubernetes automation.